nmarch/nmarch.github.io/README.txt

 A Pen created at CodePen.io.
 You can find this one at http://codepen.io/nicollem/pen/yOBZPa.

-Lightbox code provided by Nick Santini from http://codepen.io/npsantini/pen/jPyBVx.
+Lightbox code source: Nick Santina at http://codepen.io/npsantini/pen/jPyBVx